samunemeth/Mdim/README.md

 ### `dim()`

-The dim method returns the dimensions of the array.
+The `dim()` method returns the dimensions of a multidimensional array.

 **Example:**